Apollo-Level2-Web-Dev/L2-B2-Assignment-6-Full-stack/Full-stack-assignment-0.md

 4. Implement a feature within the product list that includes a button.
 Upon clicking this button, users will be redirected to a form where product data is pre-filled.
 Users can then make modifications as needed to create a new product based on the existing one.
 The button could be named "Duplicate & Edit" or "Create Variant" to convey the idea that users can duplicate an existing product and make modifications to create a new one.
 5. **Cart System:**
     - Users with the roles of "Manager" or "User" have the capability to add products to the cart.
-    - Each product card will feature an "Add to Cart" button for adding the product tot he cart.
+    - Each product card will feature an "Add to Cart" button for adding the product to the cart.
     - The "Add to Cart" button will dynamically respond: if the product is already present in the cart, the button will become disabled, preventing duplicate entries.
 6. Checkout page:
     - Upon reaching the checkout page, users, both managers and regular users, will encounter a summary of their cart contents along with the respective quantities of each product added.